Xancti/Xancti.github.io/_posts/2020-01-14-firstpost.md

 Activity To-Do | Notes
 -------------- | -----
-Buy BitCoin **[Incomplete]** | Rationale: Possibility of BitCoin increasing by 100% due to halvening; not something that I can foresee with most stocks.
+Buy BitCoin **[Complete]** | Rationale: Possibility of BitCoin increasing by 100% due to halvening; not something that I can foresee with most stocks.
 Certainly possible for Marijuana shares, but somewhat tenuous.
 Even with NVDA, we're reasonably looking at a 20% increase from the current of 250.
-Create BinanceSG Account **[Incomplete]** | Necessary for purchase of BTC; will most likely need to link Xfers Shift funds out of Trading Account **[Incomplete]** | Figure out how much needs to be moved
+Create BinanceSG Account **[Complete]** | Necessary for purchase of BTC; will most likely need to link Xfers Shift funds out of Trading Account **[Complete]** | Figure out how much needs to be moved

 ## An unrelated note
 But in relation to romantic relationships, when things aren't looking too good, I think the general solution is to love harder and commit more.